Social-Interaction-Lab/Social-Interaction-Lab.github.io/content/en/_index.md

 ---
-title: "Welcome to Social Interaction Lab"
+title: "Welcome to Social Interaction & Mental Health Lab"
-description: "The website is testing.
-(Here can also blank)"
+description: ""
 cascade:
   featured_image: '/images/home/en-welcome.jpg'
 ---

-The website is testing.
-(Here can also blank)
+Our research interests are mainly in natural language processing and machine learning.
+We aim to build efficient, effective and ethical models for computing human languages.